-2. Represent.
+3. Represent.
 We will start by considering each cart as a separate system (systems A, B and C).
 Complete one interaction diagram for the three blocks.
 Use your ID evaluation rubric and give your ID a mark out of 5.

-3. Represent.
+4. Represent.
 Which system will have the simplest FD?
 Start by drawing a FD for that system.
 Use your FD evaluation rubric and give your FD a mark out of 5.
-Then draw a FD for systems B and A. Indicate any third law pairs with an × or
+Then draw a FD for systems B and A. Indicate any third law pairs with an \times or $\times\times$.

+System B System C

+m m

-System A System B System C $m_A =$ $m_B =$ $m_C =$
+Bystem B mp= System B System C $m_p =$ $m_c =$

-- 4. Represent.
+- 5. Represent.
 Use a new colour to draw a system boundary (circle) consisting of carts B and C together in the interaction diagram on the previous page.
-Draw a FD for this new system that we will call system D. - 5.
+Draw a FD for this new system that we will call system D. - 6.
 Explain.
-Use the words "internal" and "external" to help explain how to use the interaction diagram to decide which forces should appear on the FD for system D.
+Use the words "internal" and "external" to help explain how to use the interaction diagram to decide which forces should appear on the FD for system D. - 7.
+Represent.
+Use another colour to draw another new system in the interaction diagram consisting of carts A, B and C together.
+Draw the force diagram for system E. Indicate the mass of the system. - 8.
+Reason.
+Which system has the simplest force diagram for the purpose of finding the force of tension in string P?
+What about for string Q? for string R?